hypernetix/DNA/REST/PAGINATION.md

 ## Backward Navigation

-Clients navigate backward by using `prev_cursor` as the `cursor` value in a new request.
+Clients navigate backward by using `prevCursor` as the `cursor` value in a new request.
 The server still returns results in canonical order; only the selection window moves.

 ## Versioning